 10.9" Jurassic Ammonite (Coroniceras) - Germany

 This is a large, 10.9" wide Coroniceras from Balingen, Germany.
-One side of it has been nicely prepared from the hard limestone while the reverse side is in a natural state. comes with an acrylic display stand.
+One side of it has been nicely prepared from the hard limestone while the reverse side is in a natural state.
+An acrylic/metal display stand will accompany your purchase.

 SPECIES